software-students-fall2022/web-app-exercise-team-18-1/README.md

 ## User stories

+Our user stories can be found [here](https://github.com/software-students-fall2022/web-app-exercise-team-18-1/issues).

 As a customer, I want to know what is on the menu of a certain food truck.

 As a customer, I want to place orders of food trucks online.

-As a food truck owner, I want to update the items on the menu
+As a food truck owner, I want to update the items on the menu.

 ## Task boards